pepperTux/peppertux-game/README.md

 * The exact same brick breaking effect of the original SuperTux 0.0.6
 * Main Menu (There'll just be a basic main menu with options to view the credits and play the game)
 * Level Editor (Use the latest version of Tiled instead)
 * Holding the Laptop Enemy (I don't know how to add that) (If someone could add this, that would be amazing!)
+(There's already an (unused) state in Laptop for this, so all that needs to be done (probably) is the actual code)
-* The BSOD enemy jumping when it detects the edge of a platform or something like that
+* The BSOD enemy jumping when it detects the edge of a platform or something like that (Again, if someone could add this, that would be amazing!
+It might require adding the tile detecting stuff from RSOD to BSOD but instead of turning around, BSOD could do a small jump?)

 ## Credits
 * Vaesea - The recreation
 * Everyone who worked on SuperTux 0.0.0 to 0.0.6 - All the assets from SuperTux 0.0.6 that were used for this recreation.
 Classic / Ji Turn is also from before 0.0.6 (As far as I know, it might've actually come from SuperTux 0.0.x versions?)
 * Lukas Nystrand (Mortimer Twang) - Mortimer's Chipdisko
 * Larry Ewing - Creator of Tux
-* Discover HaxeFlixel (Book) + Scribd - This recreation's code will likely look like the code in that book quite a lot since I'm following that tutorial
+* Discover HaxeFlixel (Book) + Scribd - This is the tutorial I followed to make this recreation.
 * ZhayTee - Ice Music (A song in the files for sky levels) (It's from SuperTux)
 * Wansti - Factory (SuperTux Milestone 1 Song (Although I don't think it was actually in Milestone 1?))
 (It's from the SuperTux Media Repository)
 * Bart + OpenGameArt - Airship Song (A song in the files for airship levels) (You can find the song and the licenses here: https://opengameart.org/content/airship-song)